 About Kathy Richardson

-Kathy Richardson has more than 30 years of experience providing counseling and psychotherapy to adults.
+Kathy Richardson has 35 years of experience providing counseling and psychotherapy to adults.
 Her areas of specialization are ADD/ADHD, anxiety, and major life transitions.

 Mrs. Richardson uses elements of cognitive-behavioral therapy (CBT) and family systems therapy in her work.